 - HON 386: Internship Experience, 0 credits.
 This course is offered to allow students to receive a transcript notation for a significant summer internship experience, counting toward 3 of the 6 required Honors experience credit hours.
 An internship includes significant mentoring from the employer that complements the student’s studies.
 The internships that qualify for HON 386 must be full-time (30 hours/week or more; minimum of 200 hours total) in order for a student to fulfill 3 credits of Honors experiential education expectations.
 Unpaid internships will only be approved for internships with a non-profit or governmental organization.
 HON 386 cannot be used in conjunction with an Education Abroad program.
-Interested students should contact the Director of Undergraduate Studies, Dr. Eric Welch, as soon as possible to ensure that the summer position qualifies for HON 386 (the student should also include their Honors advisor on this email).
+Interested students should email the Director of Undergraduate Studies, Dr. Eric Welch, as soon as possible to ensure that the summer position qualifies for HON 386 (the student should also include their Honors advisor on this email).
 To be enrolled in the course, students should submit a HON 386 Proposal, which requires a position description, to Dr. Welch, prior to the last day of classes in the spring semester, such that the proposal can be approved, and the student can be enrolled in the course before their internship experience starts.
 At the end of the summer, students must submit an HON 386 Final Report, which includes a verification from the employer regarding the student’s participation in the internship to pass the course.
 This form must be submitted prior to the first day of fall semester classes.

 In addition to the above options in Honors, please consult the list of Pre-Approved Experience Courses to see if your major has a pre-approved Honors Experience option.